English

 As children progress with their writing, they are taught to write phrases and simple sentences using a capital letter at the start of a new sentence, a full stop at the end and a finger space between words.
 They are also encouraged to read back their sentence to check it makes sense.
 Children will write dictated sentences as well compose their own sentences.

 Vocabulary rich texts are used as a stimulus to teach writing.
-Through the use of class books, children will write a variety of types of texts including retelling or creating a story, descriptions of a setting or a character, factual writing (e.g. instruction writing, recount or a non-fiction report) as well as create their own poems.
+Through the use of high-quality class books, children will write a variety of types of texts including retelling or creating a story, descriptions of a setting or a character, factual writing (e.g. instruction writing, recount or a non-fiction report) as well as create their own poems.
 Children are taught grammar as outlined in the National Curriculum for English for their year group.
 This includes learning different word types (e.g. nouns, adjectives, verbs) and sentences types (statements, questions, commands and exclamations).
 They are also taught a range of punctuation including capital letters, full stops, questions marks, exclamation marks and commas in lists all of which they are expected to use in their writing by the end of Year 2.

 Teaching Writing across the School